Retirement Accounts

 Nondeductible IRA

-• Your contributions are made with after-tax dollars.
+• The contributions are made with after-tax dollars;

 • You must report your nondeductible IRA contributions each year using IRS Form 8606.

-• Unlike most other IRAs, 401(k)s, and other salary deferral plans, you can make contributions to a non-deductible IRA up to the IRS tax-filing deadline — April 17 in 2024 (April 15 in 2025).
+Unlike most other IRAs, 401(k)s, and other salary deferral plans, you can make contributions to a non-deductible IRA up to the IRS tax-filing deadline — April 18 in 2023.

 Rollover IRAs